jarvelov/cgminer-keep-alive/README.md

 Function startcgminer() {
     $process = "C:\path\to\cgminer.exe"
     ...
-    $arguments = "2>$basepath\$datetime.log"
+    $arguments = "--config C:\path\to\cgminer.conf 2>$basepath\$datetime.log"
     ...
 }
 ```

-Although this requires for cgminer-keep-alive.ps1 to be in the same folder as cgminer.exe and cgminer.conf, or that they are available in your PATH.
+Although this requires for cgminer-keep-alive.ps1 to be in the same folder as cgminer.exe, or that they are available in your PATH.

 <b>Restart server if cgminer process can not be killed</b>
 Sometimes cgminer hangs and can not be killed other than by restarting the computer.
 Just uncomment  ```Restart-Computer``` in the following section: